howtographql/howtographql/content/frontend/react-apollo/3-mutations-creating-links.md

 <Instruction>

-In `CreateLink.js`, add the following statement to the bottom of the file (also replacing the current `export default CreatLink` statement):
+In `CreateLink.js`, add the following statement to the bottom of the file (also replacing the current `export default CreateLink` statement):

 ```js(path=".../hackernews-react-apollo/src/components/CreateLink.js")
 // 1